Party in Milwaukee

 Ten blocks to the west, people promenade along the three miles of downtown’s Riverwalk, listen to free concerts outside Marcus Center for the Performing Arts and visit the theaters, brewpubs and restaurants that line the river.

-Just to the south, in the Historic Third Ward, an urban crowd frequents a newly revived neighborhood of bistros, galleries and more theaters.
+Just to the south, in the Historic Third Ward, an urban crowd frequents a revived neighborhood of bistros, galleries and more theaters.
 And handsome American Family Field, the former Miller Park, attracts baseball fans with its old-style atmosphere and retractable roof.

 Surprise, surprise — Milwaukee is fun, with big-city assets ensconced in a cozy, small-town setting.

 Milwaukeeans, he says, have built their city on the concept of Gemütlichkeit, opting for congeniality over glamour every time.
 He calls the town "a reluctant metropolis.''

 "Its self-image is as a smaller town than it actually is,’’ he says.
-"We’ve got huge industries here, and a population that has gone up to 11th in the nation (now 23rd).
+"We’ve got huge industries here, and a population that once was 11th largest in the nation (now 31st).
 But it’s maintained, for better or worse, a big-small-town image.’’

 Most visitors are drawn first to the Milwaukee Art Museum, which, with a striking addition designed by Spanish architect Santiago Calatrava, often is called America’s version of the Sydney Opera House.

 The museum is most famous for Calatrava's bright-white brise soleil, a sun shade that unfolds like a pair of wings three times daily, but its collection also is superb.
 Sculptures by Duchamp, Picasso, Arp and Leger sit in spotlit gloom in front of floor-to-ceiling windows, competing with a sweeping view of the lake just outside.

-There’s a top-notch collection of German Expressionists, a quirky gallery of folk art and rooms full of exquisite 15th-century carved altarpieces that stopped me in my tracks.
+There’s a top-notch collection of German Expressionists, a quirky gallery of folk art and rooms full of exquisite 15th-century carved altarpieces.

 And yet even in these refined surroundings, there’s a collection of turn-of-the-century beer steins and oils of Bismarck-era bourgeois Germany, a nod to the ethnic group so closely identified with Milwaukee.